Strategy11/formidable-forms/readme.txt

 == Changelog ==
 = 3.06.04 =
 * New: Added an option to opt into usage tracking.
-This will allow us to simplify settings in a future release and better cater to the majoritiy of use cases.
+This will allow us to simplify settings in a future release and better cater to the majority of use cases.
 * Fix: Replace old field ids in the field description and HTML field after duplication or import.

 = 3.06.03 =